rela589n/knowledge-base/RPS/Max queue size configuration.md

 It doesn't necessarily mean that no users will ever wait for longer than 3 seconds.
 Due to [[Head of Line Blocking]], there could be one request lasting 10 seconds just because it takes some time to process.
 Some other request would need to wait for it to complete.
 Though, in [[Third quartile|p75]] perspective, given configuration provides [[Client-side response time]] as 3 seconds.

+What will happen if system operates on 32 RPS (100% capacity) and then load increases to 33 RPS (103%)?
+After 96 seconds queue will become full and every second one unlucky request will be dropped.
+The overall [[Client-side response time]] in p75 of cases will increase to around 3 seconds instead of 0.5.
+Yet, there are still [[First quartile|p25]] that could experience response time of more than 3 seconds.

+ The overall [[Client-side response time]] in p75 of cases will increase to around 3 seconds instead of 0.5.
+Yet, there are still [[First quartile|p25]] that could experience response time of more than 3 seconds.